Constructing monotone homotopies and sweepouts: Preliminaries

-\begin{Thm} Let $H$ be a monotone homotopy between simple closed curves $\gamma_0$ and $\gamma_1$ such that the intermediate curves have length less than $L$, and let $\gamma$ be another simple closed curve in $A(\gamma_0,\gamma_1)$ such that $\gamma$ is a minimizing geodesic in $A(\gamma,\gamma_1)$.
-Then there exists a monotone homotopy between $\gamma_0$ and $\gamma$ where the intermediate curves have length less than $L$. \end{Thm}
+\begin{Prop} Let $H$ be a monotone homotopy between simple closed curves $\alpha_0$ and $\alpha_1$ such that the intermediate curves have length less than $L$ and let $\alpha$ be another simple closed curve, disjoint from $\alpha_0$ and such that $\alpha$ is a minimizing geodesic in $A(\alpha_0,\alpha)$.
+Then: \begin{enumerate} \item If $\alpha$ is entirely contained and essential in $A(\alpha_0,\alpha_1)$, then there exists a monotone homotopy between $\alpha$ and $\alpha_1$ where the intermediate curves have length less than $L$. \item If $\alpha$ is entirely contained and non-essential in $A(\alpha_0,\alpha_1)$, then there exists a monotone homotopy between $\alpha$ and a constant curve $p$ where $p$ is a point on $\alpha$, and where the intermediate curves have length less than $L$. \item If $\alpha$ has the simple intersection property with $\alpha_1$, then if we denote by $\tilde{\alpha}$ the curve obtained from $\alpha_1$ by replacing segments of $\alpha_1$ in $A(\alpha_0,\alpha)$ with the corresponding arcs (see Figure~\ref*{figure3}), there exists a monotone homotopy between $\alpha$ and $\tilde{\alpha}$ where the intermediate curves have length less than $L$. \end{enumerate} \end{Prop}

-Although being not explicitly stated in Chambers and Rotman~\cite{cr-mhcdrs-16}, this theorem is implicit in the proof of their Theorem 0.7.
+Although not explicitly stated in Chambers and Rotman~\cite{cr-mhcdrs-16}, the first case of this Proposition is implicit in the proof of their Theorem 0.7.
 More precisely, their proof is divided in two steps, and this is the result obtained in Step 1.
+The proof of the other two cases of Proposition~\ref*{Prop:homotopyglue} also follows closely the arguments of the proof of Theorem~0.7.
+For the sake of completeness, we include the full proof below.

+\begin{proof} The general idea is that in all three settings one can take each intermediate curve of the homotopy $H$ and replace the portions that are outside of the target annulus using $\alpha$.
+More precisely, if we denote by $(\alpha_t)_{t\in [0,1]}$ the curves of the homotopy $H$, we do the following in each case: